jam1015/vim-slime-ext-neovim/README.md

 When you use one of these motions, the plugin will try to find the most recently opened terminal and select it as the target.
 You are prompted with the identification number (`terminal_job_id`) or (`terminal_job_pid` if `g:sline_input_pid` is set to a nonzero value).  `terminal_job_id` is used by default because that is that Neovim internally uses to send text to the terminals.

-This plugin overrides the terminal status bar to show both the `terminal_job_id` and `terminal_job_pid` on the right, whereas without the terminal the `terminal_job_pid` is just included in the buffer name on the left.
+This plugin has the option (by setting `g:override_status` to a nonzero value) to override the terminal status bar to show both the `terminal_job_id` and `terminal_job_pid` on the right, whereas without the override the `terminal_job_pid` is just included in the buffer name on the left.
 Recall that `laststatus` should be set to `2` to see a status bar in each window.

 If no terminals are open when you try to send text to one you will be prompted to do so.
 To do so, open a new split with `<C-w>s` or `<C-w>v` and then enter the command `:terminal` (built into neovim, just a reminder of how to do it).